johncmerfeld/secretSharer/README.md

 ## Code walkthrough

-We will not explain every single line of code, but will try to elaborate on comments in the code so that the experiments can be more easily reproduced.
+We will not explain every single line of code (i.e. you will not get correct results if you simply copy and paste the code snippets from this file), but will try to elaborate on comments in the code so that the experiments can be more easily reproduced.
 We are primarily concerned with the secretSharerExp.py file and its utility library, secretUtils.py.
 Other utility functions that were used during development but not in the actual tests are located in extraUtils.py.

 ### 0. Experimental setup